Tribute To Mom. I’ll Miss You, Best Friend.

 The homeless feeding in my mom’s honor will be held on Sunday, March 1.
 If you are interested in helping out, please contact me for details.

-Here are a few photos from the memorial service courtesy of my good friend Bill Lohr, as well as some photos from the slideshow dedicated to her beautiful life (next gallery):
+Here are a few photos from the memorial service thanks to my good friend & photographer Bill Lohr, as well as some photos from the slideshow dedicated to her beautiful life (next gallery):

 This slideshow requires JavaScript.